amulya-belbase/Doctor-Patient-Appointment-Reports-Analysis/README.md

 Based on the appointments a user has made, related departments are also recommended which can take the user to that department's website that contains faculty, facilities, etc. information.

+For Doctor's interface:
+  A doctor can see all the appointments made by the patients with that doctor.
+Can also see the list of doctors (department specific as well as the entire list).

+For Admin Interface:
+  Right now, the only admin task is to insert the report data into the database.
+The for_lab page isn't "front-end modified" i.e., the for_lab.html page is styled using water.css.

 Since this system was created with SaaS model of software distribution in mind, subscription module is also integrated to the system.
 A user can buy/renew subscription.
 Validation mechanism is applied to the module too.

 The system was built on Atom (and VS code) text-editor.
 HTML, CSS and vanilla JS is used for front-end.
 PHP handles all the back-end operations.
 Web-hosting and database hosting is done by XAMPP.